MicrosoftDocs/visualstudio-docs/docs/profiling/instrumentation.md

 ![Screenshot showing .NET Instrumentation data.](./media/vs-2022/instrumentation-data.png "Instrumentation data")

 The Instrumentation data view shows you a list of functions ordered by longest running, with the longest running function at the top under **Top Functions**.
 The **Hot Path** section shows you the call stack for the functions that are using the most time.
 These lists can help guide you to functions where performance bottlenecks are happening.
-For more information, see [CPU insights](../profiling/cpu-insights.md), but be aware that information is specific to wall clock time and not CPU utilization.

 Click on a function that you're interested in, and you see a more detailed view.

-The information available is similar to the CPU Usage tool, except that it's based on wall clock time and call counts instead of CPU utilization.
-This means blocked time such as time spent waiting for locks will show up in the instrumentation trace, unlike the CPU Usage tool.
+The available data is similar to the CPU Usage tool, except that it's based on wall clock time and call counts instead of CPU utilization.

 ## Analyze insights

 If any insights show up in the **Top Insights** section, use the provided link to get more information about the issue identified.
+For more information, see [CPU insights](../profiling/cpu-insights.md), but be aware that information for the Instrumentation tool is specific to wall clock time and not CPU utilization.

-In addition, if you are using Copilot, the **Ask Copilot** button will open the Copilot chat window, and Copilot will provide suggestions based on your code and any identified issues.
+In addition, if you are using Copilot, use the **Ask Copilot** button to open the Copilot chat window, and Copilot will provide suggestions based on an examination of your code and any identified issues.

 ## Analyze instrumentation detailed reports